 Just by leaving we take all of our power back.

 The win is truly ours because walking away shows them we no longer care about anything they have to say and they have no more control over our lives.

-If you give them complete and utter silence and do everything you can to heal and become an even better person without them, it sends a message to them that they are insignificant in your life and that you don’t need them.
+You can give them complete and utter silence and do everything you can to heal and become an even better person without them.
+This sends a message that they are insignificant in your life and that you don’t need them.